Larry G. Maguire

 I live in Dublin near the Phoenix Park with my wife Joanne and our three kids, Ruairí, Cian and Cara.
-I’m a writer, occasional portrait artist and slight perfectionist, studying a BA degree in Psychology by night.
+I write about the psychology of expert performance, I'm an occasional portrait artist, and a slight perfectionist.
+I lift heavy weights, run, and I study Psychology by night.

-I’m extremely passionate about artistic freedom & creativity too, and I write on this most of the time.
-I take a look at the creative process through the lens of psychology, and assess what science says about achieving success in life and work.
+I write about human performance and creative expertise, and how they relate to the work we do.
+I take a look at the creative process through the lens of psychology and assess what science and philosophy say about achieving success in life and work.

-Many of us work at jobs we don’t love – work is toil.
-I believe work should not be toil, we should be doing what we love.
-Putting our lives on hold for the sake of work we don’t like is insane, and it creates an insane society.
+Many of us work at jobs we don't love – we see work as toil.
+I believe work should not be toil, we should be doing what energises and engages us.
+Putting our lives on hold for the sake of work we don't like is insane, and it creates an insane society.

-Only when the majority of us are doing what we love for a living can we create a sustainable society that serves all equally.
+Only when the majority of us are doing for a living that which engages us and nurtures our creative spirit, can we create a sustainable society that serves all equally.

 Allowing ourselves the freedom to create is fundamental to this, and so one question sits behind everything I write;

-“How can we lead successful and personally fulfilling lives doing what we love?”
+“How can we lead successful and fulfilling lives doing what we love?”

-The Artist’s Manifesto is a short book about staying true to our art.
+The Artist's Manifesto is a short book about staying true to our art and making the living we deserve.
 It is a call to Artists and Creatives like you to create from the heart with passion and integrity, disregarding the need for applause and recognition.
-It’s available from 13th May 2017.
-Grab your FREE copy here.

 What's Your Background?